-For the Dallas UIH service area, AI/AN people and NHW people had similar means of transportation to work.
-However, the proportions between the two groups differed slightly for each category (Figure 12).
-The proportion of AI/AN people who traveled to work in a car, truck or van was 94.5% that of NHW people (78.3% vs 82.9%, respectively).
-A difference was also seen among those who work at home, in which the proportion of AI/AN people who worked from home was 53.5% that of NHW people (3.8% vs 7.1%, respectively).
-Additionally, the proportion of AI/AN people who carpooled to work was 1.9 times that of NHW people.
-The rate of AI/AN people who used public transport was also 1.9 times that of NHW people.
+For the Chicago UIH service area, AI/AN and NHW workers had similar means of transportation to work.
+However, there were slight differences in most of the categories (Figure 12).
+The largest difference existed in the proportions of AI/AN people versus NHW people who carpooled, with the proportion of AI/AN people who carpooled being 2.5 times that of NHW people.
+The proportion of AI/AN people using a car, truck, or van alone to get to work was approximately the same as that of NHW people (60.0% vs 62.7%, respectively).
+A difference was also seen among those who work at home; AI/AN people had a rate 51.7% that of NHW people (3.1% vs 6.0%, respectively).